Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 ## Add a condition to a PIM product trigger

 [comment]: <> (Maybe link the documentation of the workflow again for the different types of conditions changeset, vs entity, etc. Evtl.
-Workflows-Doku ergänzen)

-[comment]: <> (i would add the info in the beginning that the version before is the more flexible one as i could calculate which connection to take instead of always using the same,and also creates the proper input token, but now we look at a simplified version that works just as well if we do not need that.
-Here the static input is internally mapped to the correct type and a the connection token we manually created before is created on the fly just from the id.)
+Workflows-Doku ergänzen und hier verweisen)

 You can add conditions to a trigger to define more precisely when a process is executed.